 Two-Minute Videos: Faces of Chemistry

-We have recently created a series of twelve short (under three minute) videos that capture the excitement of MIT research by featuring undergrads, grad students, postdocs, and professors discussing how a general chemistry concept is essential to their research and to an inspiring real-world application.
+We have created a series of twelve short (under three minute) videos that capture the excitement of MIT research by featuring undergrads, grad students, postdocs, and professors discussing how a general chemistry concept is essential to their research and to an inspiring real-world application.
 Like our biology and medicine-related examples, these videos are designed to connect with and inspire students, while requiring minimal class time.
 The videos illuminate both the why and the who of chemistry: why chemical principles are fascinating and important, and who chemists really are (in addition to the dead white men overrepresented in many textbooks and courses).
 The set of twelve science videos feature (1) twelve distinct general chemistry topics ranging from pH to atomic orbitals, (2) a broad range of applications ranging from cancer detection to the sequestration of greenhouse gases, and (3) a diverse group of scientists, including both women and men, a wide range of ages, different races and ethnicities, and individuals from diverse educational and cultural backgrounds.

 Through a two-semester assessment examining the impact of the science videos in lecture, students reported gains in their motivation to learn and to apply chemical concepts and in their appreciation of the diversity among scientists at statistically significant levels.
-Retrospective interviews are currently being conducted with past students to gain a qualitative understanding to supplement the quantitative data.

 Please visit our video website for free access to all of the two-minute videos: http://chemvideos.mit.edu